17Hrishi/17Hrishi/README.md

 ## Hi there 👋

+I'm a Computer Engineer with a strong background in React and Bootstrap.
+I enjoy crafting intuitive, responsive interfaces and turning complex ideas into elegant web experiences.
+My passion lies in clean code, reusable components, and continuous learning.
+My expertise spans the full stack, with proficiency in Java, C++, Python, JavaScript, and Kotlin.
+I leverage frameworks like Flask, Django, Node.js, Express.js, and databases such as MySQL, SQLite, and MongoDB to build robust applications.
+I'm also adept with Git/GitHub for version control and utilize tools like Katalon, Android Studio, and Appium across Linux and Windows environments.|

 <!--
 **17Hrishi/17Hrishi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.